graycoreio/daffodil/libs/core/guides/advanced/storage.md

 ### `DaffLocalStorageService`

-The `DaffLocalStorageService` utilizes `localStorage` to implement persistence.
+The `DaffLocalStorageService` uses `localStorage` to implement persistence.
 It is appropriate for browser environments.

 ### `DaffMemoryStorageService`